Halcombe: European settlement

 The European settlement was established in 1876 by the immigration agent Arthur Halcombe, who lived in nearby Feilding.
 The town was named after him, while the nearby locality of Stanway was named for his wife, Edith Stanway Halcombe (née Swainson).
 An 1880 plan shows that it was intended to be much larger than the present village.

-Early European settlers included British and Germany families, followed by Danish settlers.
+Early European settlers included British and German families, followed by Danish settlers.
 Immigrants were given free passage and an acre of land in the Manchester Block, to provide labour for bush-felling and road construction, with larger blocks of land being made available from 1878.
 A Methodist church opened in 1876, followed by a Lutheran church in 1878.

 The railway reached Halcombe in 1877, connecting through to Whanganui in 1878, allowing the town to become a thriving rural centre and the main railway junction in the central North Island.
 By the 1880s the town had reached its population peak, with four local schools.
 At one point, 35 trains passed through Halcome every day.

 By 1897 the town's saw-milling industry was struggling due to a shortage of logs, but the community was wealthy due to well-performing farms.
 The town's railway station had a combined post and telegraph office and bank, and Anglican, Presbyterian, Catholic and Lutheran Churches.